jnewland/network-tools/README.md

 ### Network path analysis

-Generates a graphviz file (`graph.dot`) representing the hope in the route taken by traffic to a set of target domains.
-By default, Alexa's top 25 sites in your current country are used as targets.
+Generates a graphviz graph (`graph.png`) representing routes taken by traffic to a set of target domains.
+Alexa's top 25 sites in your current country are used as targets if none are provided.

 #### Dependencies